sparkflows/sparkflows-docs/docs/troubleshooting/aws.rst

 1. IOException: ''Unset property fs.s3a.assumed.role.arn''
 --------------

-Fire Insights can be configured with assume roles.
+Sparkflows can be configured with assume roles.
 This document segment addresses common challenges encountered by our users while using Assume Roles and provides effective resolutions for each issue.

 **Problem**
 +++++